JasonHyun/MiFoodTech/design/design-journey.md

 - Serif or Monospace Font (rustic)
 - No circular images (They look too modern and would leave too much white space)

 We chose Theme 1, mainly because its features most resembled the examples that we were provided with from our client.
 As such, Theme 1 rests closest with the direction to which our client wants us to design our website, with respect to its theme.
 Furthermore, the features from Theme 1 best fit the idea of a startup company, as compared to those from Theme 2 and 3.

 ### Interactivity Ideas (Milestone 2)
 > Brainstorm several ideas for your site's interactivity.
 > Provide a very brief summary how each idea improves the usability of the site for the site's audience.

 - Hamburger menu for mobile site (all pages)
-    - ease of use when tapping with fingers because menue expands
+    - ease of use when tapping with fingers because menu expands
 - Hovering/Clicking on sections of graphs/images provide explanation of what that section is (market outlook page)
     - less scrolling when trying to figure out what certain areas mean
 - Carousel for robot (why us page)